• Skip to main content

 Versión en español

-Avocado Deviled EggsIn our family, the most important meal of the year-end holidays is Christmas Eve dinner.
-We usually ate turkey, stuffing, potatoes duchesses, applesauce, etc..
-This year I want to introduce a healthier option to the many cookies set on the table pre-dinner time.
-I came up with this devil eggs using one of our favorites Ingredients: Avocados.
-I loved how these deviled eggs have a flair with Christmas color give for the avocado and pomegranate, and the combination of flavors is very refreshing and delicious.
+This year, I want to introduce a healthier option to the many cookies on the table during pre-dinner time.
+I created these deviled eggs using one of our favorite Ingredients: Avocados.
+I loved how these deviled eggs have a flair with Christmas color, give for the avocado and pomegranate, and the combination of flavors is refreshing and delicious.

-In Chile, where I was raised, we do not celebrate the Posadas, although the idea is very nice, basically between the 15 to Dec.
-24 friends and family gather and go to a home every night and relive the moment when Mary and Joseph asked for overnight accommodation.
+In Chile, where I was raised, we do not celebrate the Posadas, although the idea is very nice.
+Between the 15th and 24th of December, friends and family gather and go to a home every night to relive the moment Mary and Joseph asked for overnight accommodation.

 Visit our collection of Chilean recipes here.